honai-coders/.github/profile/README.md

 # Think Tank - ITS

-Komunitas Mahasiswa Papua yang berkuliah pada jurusan IT di kampus ITS Surabaya
+Komunitas Mahasiswa Papua yang kuliah jurusan IT di kampus ITS Surabaya